-Adherence to Local Plan
+Adherence to Local Plan and Policy

 The Local Plan mandates a mix of B1, B2, and B8 uses, conserving the tranquillity of South Northamptonshire’s natural and built environment.
 The Supplementary Planning Document (SPD) calls for small and medium-sized proposals, capping unit size at 80k sq ft to avoid overdevelopment and maintain the area’s character.